 We capitalize interest costs relating to construction financing during the period of construction.
 The interest capitalized is included in the total cost of the project at completion.
-The amount of interest capitalized for the years ended December 31, 2009, 2010 and 2011 was \$1.4 million, \$0.3 million and \$0.4 million, respectively.
+The amount of interest capitalized for the years ended December 31, 2012, 2011 and 2010 was \$2.1 million, \$0.4 million, and \$0.3 million, respectively.

-Routine maintenance costs are expensed in the current year's consolidated statements of income and comprehensive income to the extent that they do not extend the life of the asset.
+Routine maintenance costs are expensed in the current year's consolidated statements of income to the extent that they do not extend the life of the asset.
 Major maintenance, upgrades and overhauls are required for certain components of our assets.
 In these instances, the costs associated with these upgrades are capitalized and are depreciated over the shorter of the life of the asset or until the next required major maintenance or overhaul period.
-Gains or losses on disposal of property and equipment are reflected in general and administrative expenses in the consolidated statements of income and comprehensive income.
+Gains or losses on disposal of property and equipment are reflected in general and administrative expenses in the consolidated statements of income.